roshaneforde/pivot-points-indicator/README.md

 ## AUDUSD H4 - Full Chart

 All pivot points are highlighted on the chart.
+You can enter a buy trade at each blue line in an uptrend, and a sell trade at each red line in a downtrend.

 ![AUDUSD H4 Full Chart](https://github.com/roshaneforde/pivot-points-indicator/blob/main/screenshots/audusd-full.png)